tobyperrett/trx/README.md

 We provide two ways to use this method.
 The first is to incorporate it into your own few-shot video framework to allow direct comparisons against your method using the same codebase.
 This is recommended, as everyone has different systems, data storage etc. The second is a full train/test framework, which you will need to modify to suit your system.

+For a quick demo of how the model works with some dummy data, just run:

+	python model.py

 ## Use within your own few-shot framework (recommended)